 For older teenagers, happiness depends a lot on having freedom to make choices without too many restrictions – although they still need you to monitor what they’re doing.
 It’s about being respected, developing independently of parents or carers, making their own friendships and social life, and being taken seriously as individuals.

-Boosting teenage wellbeing: tips
+Boosting pre-teen and teenage wellbeing: tips

 Mental and emotional health